-In this guide, we'll be showing you 5 of the best secure VPN services for the job and pointing out some of their features that make them top options for use in the UK.
+In this guide, we'll be showing you 10 of the leading secure VPN services for the job and pointing out some of their features that make them top options for use in the UK.

 But with so many VPN services out there, which should you choose?